© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Frisby medieval village remains is a scheduled monument protected by Historic England under reference 1018579.
 View the official record →

-Frisby medieval village remains is a deserted medieval settlement located in Leicestershire.
+Frisby medieval village remains is a scheduled ancient monument in Leicestershire representing the archaeological traces of a medieval settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018579.

 Frisby medieval village remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018579.